mchristenson5891/nation-war-game/README.md

 addAttack() {
     * We must give players more uses of infantry, aircraft, and missiles.
     * Perhaps infantry, aircraft, and missiles can regenerate at different rates.
 }

-randomEvent() {
-    * A random event could trigger certain changes of property values of each player object.
-    * They could take away infantry from a player, or perhaps add more hit points to a city.
-    * Math.random() being less than a decimal number (like 0.5) could determine this chance.
-    * Random events will keep increasing in chance over time to simulate the effects of the war.
-    * "Faulty aircraft" "Military Desertion" "Famine" "Plague" "Business Cycle Events" "Natural Disaster"
-    * "Baby Boom" "Scientific Discovery" "Technological Advancement" "Bio-economic Age" "Future of Work" "Military Fervor" }